Vince Clarke: Collaborations and other works

-Clarke was an essential component of a 2000 project called Family Fantastic.
-They produced the album Nice!.
-In 2008 Family Fantastic released a second album, entitled Wonderful.

 On 21 May 2009, Clarke was awarded with an "Outstanding Song Collection" prize, during the Ivor Novello Awards ceremony of the same day, in recognition of 30 years in the music industry.
 Clarke was featured in the BBC Four documentary Synth Britannia (2009).

-In 2012, Clarke collaborated with the band the Good Natured on a track called "Ghost Train", available as a free download on their website, in exchange for a Tweet.

-Also in 2012, Clarke produced a cover of the Depeche Mode song "Fly on the Windscreen" featuring Ane Brun.
+In 2012, Clarke produced a cover of the Depeche Mode song "Fly on the Windscreen" featuring Ane Brun.
 Clarke also did DJ sets in various locations in North America and Europe and also continued his production work of remixing songs for Dido and Chad Valley.

-In October 2013, Clarke announced on his Twitter page that he was providing assistance to musicians BT and Christian Burns for their All Hail the Silence project.

-On 14 July 2015, Clarke announced a collaboration with Jean-Michel Jarre called "Automatic", which was released as a part of the full album Electronica 1: The Time Machine on 16 October 2015.
+On 14 July 2015, Clarke announced a collaboration with Jean-Michel Jarre called "Automatic", released as a part of the studio album Electronica 1: The Time Machine on 16 October 2015.
 On 10 June 2016, in collaboration with Paul Hartnoll, Clarke digitally released the album 2 Square on his new record label, VeryRecords.

 Since 2017, Clarke has hosted The Synthesizer Show with VeryRecords artist Reed Hays on Maker Park Radio, a non-profit community streaming radio station from Staten Island, New York.
-The first episode aired 20 December 2017.

-Influences

-In December 2013, Clarke listed his "13 LPs that mean the most to him" for The Quietus:
+Clarke's first solo album called Songs of Silence was released on 17 November 2023.